liangzheng816/OfficeDocs-SharePoint/migration/mm-egnyte-step3-copy-to-migrations.md

 # Step 3: Copy to migrations

-After your Egnyte folders have been scanned and marked as ready, add them to your migration list.
+After your Egnyte folders are scanned and marked as ready, add them to your migration list.

 1. In the **Folders** tab, select the tasks (folders) with a scan status of "Ready to migrate".
 1. Select **Copy to Folder migrations** from the action bar to activate the "Copy to migrations" setting panel.